worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Roles/DIME-GitHub-roles.md

 * Most people in the project team tend to be Contributors
 * RAs are the most active Contributors
 * PIs that code are Contributors, but not all PIs are Contributors (some are Observers)
-* Code reviewer and other QA roles are examples of people that are not members of a the project team but could still be Contributors as they might also submit edits to the code
+* Code reviewer and other QA roles are examples of people that are not members of the project team but could still be Contributors as they might also submit edits to the code

 #### Need to know:
 * Need to understand and be able to use Clone, Commit, and Branch